1. Home

 In the ‘Availability’ section, you can define the time frame for the activity.

 Please note that even though your students will not submit work, you still need to select an open (’Allow submissions from’) and close date (’Due date’) for the assignment, otherwise, the grades will fail to transfer to UNIT-e.
 Please also note, we highly recommend the ‘Due date’ to be a date in the far future, after the grades have been released as otherwise, the grades would have a ‘late’ tag in UNIT-e which manually needs to be taken off.
 For example, it could be the end date of the module.
 It does not matter what date you apply as long as it is after the date you wish to release the grades to your students in the DLE (Moodle).
+Please do not use end dates that are on weekends or bank holidays.

 Submission types